 - Shift your perspective from one of “Oh s*!t I’m gonna die” to one of “I’m in a situation that I have trained for and now I need to

 1. Access the situation

 2. Inventory what resources you have available, including all of the things you learned that are now in your head.

 4. Enact that plan

-The final objective is to be able to live comfortable (being physically safe,staying warm and dry, having pure drinking water, having food to eat and dealing with medical situations as best you can with what is available) with no equipment or gear.
-However most people start off with being able to do all of those things BUT having 40+ pounds of equipment and gear that they need to carry on their back to do it.
-My job as a survival instructor is to gradually teach that person skills to eliminate that gear, one piece at a time, with either things they can acquire from Nature, things they can find in the woods or information they can learn and carry in their head.
-LEARNING survival skills is mostly knowledge and thats mental which is why our survival classes, at least the basic 101 classes, are not physically demanding at all, a person needs to learn the skills and become somewhat proficient at those skills before they walk out into the woods into a more rigorous environment, to test themselves.
+The final objective is to be able to live comfortably (being physically safe, staying warm and dry, having pure drinking water, having food to eat, and dealing with medical situations as best you can with what is available) with no equipment or gear.
+However, most people start off with being able to do all of those things BUT having 40+ pounds of equipment and gear that they need to carry on their back to do it.
+My job as a survival instructor is to gradually teach that person skills to eliminate that gear, one piece at a time, with either thing they can acquire from Nature, things they can find in the woods or information they can learn and carry in their head.
+LEARNING survival skills is mostly knowledge and that’s mental which is why our survival classes, at least the basic 101 classes, are not physically demanding at all, a person needs to learn the skills and become somewhat proficient at those skills before they walk out into the woods into a more rigorous environment, to test themselves.

-Most people also start looking at things different once they take a survival , or rather “self-reliance” class.
-The best example I can give to illustrate this is a year or so ago I received a call from a recent student who called to share how the class altered his way seeing things.
-He was doing some home plumbing and needed so fittings so as he was browsing the bins at the hardware store he passed the 1/2″ pipe caps and he said the first thing that came to my mind was “that would make a handy Bow Drill handhold in a pinch”.
-Its that kind of thinking that will allow you to become your own McGiver and see things in objects that others, without your training , will not see.
+Most people also start looking at things differently once they take a survival, or rather “self-reliance” class.
+The best example I can give to illustrate this is a year or so ago I received a call from a recent student who called to share how the class altered his way of seeing things.
+He was doing some home plumbing and needed fittings.
+As he was browsing the bins at the hardware store he passed the 1/2″ pipe caps.
+He said the first thing that came to my mind was “that would make a handy Bow Drill handhold in a pinch”.
+It’s that kind of thinking that will allow you to become your own McGyver and see things in objects that others, without your training, will not see.